-Infertility induced anxiety is as big a challenge for infertility clinics in Delhi as are the physical complications.
+Infertility induced anxiety is as big a challenge for IVF Centres in Delhi as are the physical complications.
 But these can be resolved easily with therapy and support.
 Also, patients need to take it easy.
 They should enjoy the baby making process, instead of making sex a regimented activity.
 They may also need external support for dealing with anxiety and stress and here is how infertility clinics can help:

 Counseling: Depending upon the requirement of the patient, short-term and long-term counseling can be prescribed to overcome anxiety issues.
 Many IVF clinics in Delhi begin counseling in concurrence with infertility treatment.
 This is done to ensure that patients can cope up with the stress factor.

 Medications: In cases of severe depression and anxiety, it may become necessary to treat them with anti-depressant medications.
 Here, it is important to weigh the risks and benefits of these medicines.
 These may have some effect on the baby, if the woman achieves pregnancy.

 Psychotherapy: Some patients may benefit with specialized psychotherapy treatment as per their individual needs.
 For instance, cognitive behavioral therapy may be useful for those who tend to have unhealthy thought and behavior patterns.
 Couples who face relationship stress can benefit with interpersonal therapy to deal successfully with infertility related anxiety.

 Relaxation Techniques: Relaxation techniques such as meditation, yoga and deep breathing are also effective stress management.
 Patients may be encouraged to join support groups where they can come in contact with people like themselves.
 Talking and discussing their feelings and fears with the like-minded ones can help them deal with anxiety.